Optimization-Embedded Active Multi-Fidelity Surrogate Learning for Multi-Condition Airfoil Shape Optimization: Abstract

 \section{Abstract}

-Active multi-fidelity surrogate modeling is developed for multi-condition airfoil shape optimization to reduce high-fidelity CFD cost while retaining RANS-level accuracy.
+Active multi-fidelity surrogate modeling is developed for multi-condition airfoil shape optimization to reduce high-fidelity CFD cost while retaining RANS-consistent aerodynamic metrics.
 The framework couples a low-fidelity-informed Gaussian process regression transfer model with uncertainty-triggered sampling and a synchronized elitism rule embedded in a hybrid genetic algorithm.
 Low-fidelity XFOIL evaluations provide inexpensive features, while sparse RANS simulations are adaptively allocated when predictive uncertainty exceeds a threshold; elite candidates are mandatorily validated at high fidelity, and the population is re-evaluated to prevent evolutionary selection based on outdated fitness values produced by earlier surrogate states.
 The method is demonstrated for a two-point problem at $Re=6\times10^6$ with cruise at $\alpha=2^\circ$ (maximize $E=L/D$) and take-off at $\alpha=10^\circ$ (maximize $C_L$) using a 12-parameter CST representation.
 Independent multi-fidelity surrogates per flight condition enable decoupled refinement.
 The optimized design improves cruise efficiency by 41.05\% and take-off lift by 20.75\% relative to the best first-generation individual.
-Over the full campaign, only 14.78\% (cruise) and 9.5\% (take-off) of evaluated individuals require RANS, indicating a substantial reduction in high-fidelity usage while maintaining consistent multi-point performance.
+Over the full campaign, RANS evaluations were required for only 14.78\% and 9.5\% of the condition-specific candidate evaluations at cruise and take-off, respectively.
+These percentages quantify the reduction in high-fidelity usage relative to the fixed automated RANS workflow adopted as the high-fidelity reference in this study.